bitcoin-dot-org/Bitcoin.org/en/bitcoin-core/features/privacy.md

 ## Strong Privacy for Sent Transactions

-To put a transaction on the block chain, you must send it publicly---but how you send it can make a big difference.
+To put a transaction on the blockchain, you must send it publicly---but how you send it can make a big difference.

 ![Sending privacy](/img/bitcoin-core/sending-privacy.svg)